Erasmus+ programme guide

 Do you want to join the Erasmus+ programme?
 Are you ready to go?

-If you feel like having some support, C4G is here for you!
+If you need some support, C4G is here for you!

 HAVE A SPECIFIC IDEA FOR